091500/gearblynk/README.md

 ### History
 2018.08.07 Version 1.0 uploaded to Samsung Galaxy Apps store
 2018.08.20 Downloads from 68 unique countries from all over the world!
 Belarus, Russia, Poland, USA, Germany are at the top.
 2018.10.07 Downloads from 122 unique countries from all over the world!
+2018.11.28 PRO version released